docusign/code-examples-node/README.md

 1. **Add a form to a room.** [Source.](./lib/rooms/eg004AddingFormToRoom.js)<br />
    Adds a standard real estate-related form to a specific room in your DocuSign Rooms account.
 1. **Search for a room with a filter.** [Source](./lib/rooms/eg005GetRoomsWithFilters.js)<br />
-   Searches for rooms in your DocuSign Rooms account using a specific filter.
+   Searches for a room in your DocuSign Rooms account using a specific filter.
 1. **Create an external form fillable session.** [Source](./lib/rooms/eg006CreateExternalFormFillSession.js)<br />
    Creates an external form that can be filled using DocuSign for a specific room in your DocuSign Rooms account.